albugrimenko/PerfMon/README.md

 PerfmonE is an "enterprise" version of the database.
 It uses data partitioning to optimize performance.
 Table partitioning required enterprise license for MS SQL Server 2016 and earlier, but is available in all versions, including SQL Express, since SQL 2016 SP1.

 Data partitioning defined by date, i.e. the most granular possible partition is 1 day/partition - data is partitioned by "DayOfYear".
-Current script defines partition size to 30 days and need to be edited if other partition size is desired (see file 03_Tables.sql).
+Current script defines partition size to 30 days and need to be edited if other partition size is desired (see deployment script file [03_Tables.sql](https://github.com/albugrimenko/PerfMon/blob/master/DB/MsSQL_PerfmonE/DeploymentScripts/03_Tables.sql)).

 There are two database roles defined:
 *	*Importer* – allowed to call stored procedure to import new data